Skip to main content

 Recommended Actions

-To prepare for these changes, we recommend that you:
+To comply with these changes, we recommend that you:

 1. Review how duties, taxes and fees are managed for your international shipments.